abhishekchouria-codes/classic-snake-game/README.md

 ---

+### 3. Features
+- Smooth keyboard controls with arrow keys
+- Food collection and snake growth mechanics
+- Real-time score tracking with persistent high score
+- Collision detection with walls and self
+- Simple, nostalgic design using Turtle Graphics

+---

-### 3. Technologies Used
+### 4. Technologies Used
 - Python 3
 - Turtle Graphics – for rendering and visuals
 - Object-Oriented Programming (OOP) principles
 - File I/O – saving and loading high scores

 ---

-### 4. Controls
+### 5. Controls
 - Use Arrow Keys to move the snake
 - Eat the food to grow longer
 - Avoid hitting the walls or yourself